-ACTIVITIES RELATED TO BIENNIAL SOLICITATION FOR LEGAL, PROFESSIONAL OR TECHNICAL CONSULTING SERVICES UNDER MN STATUTES 103B.227, SUBD.5
+Lower Minnesota River Watershed District ACTIVITIES RELATED TO BIENNIAL SOLICITATION FOR LEGAL, PROFESSIONAL OR TECHNICAL CONSULTING SERVICES UNDER MN STATUTES 103B.227, SUBD.5

-We are to solicit for legal and engineering services in 2008.
-We also will be soliciting for engineering services to update our 10-year 5th Generation Water Resource Plan in 2008.
+We solicited for legal and engineering services in 2008.
+We received five proposals and chose Bonestroo Inc. to serve as our general engineering consultants.
+We also solicited for engineering services to update our 10-year 5th Generation Water Resource Plan in 2008 and chose HDR Engineering to assist us in completing our update.